Siamang Symphalangus syndactylus

 Indonesia, Thailand, Sumatra

-Siamangs occur at lower densities in secondary forest, but can persist in secondary areas.
-They range from the lowlands up to 2,000 m in elevation in some areas of Kerinci Seblat National Park, Sumatra, Indonesia (Yanuar 2009), with preferences for lowland and submontane/montane forest types.
-The species’ status in Malaysia is more uncertain, however, as with Sumatra, oil palm expansion has been identified as one of the main causes of deforestation in Peninsular Malaysia (Miyamoto et al. 2014).
-Also, as in Sumatra, rates of forest loss have accelerated over the last several years and are likely to range between 70-100% within the range of Symphalangus syndactylus.
+Siamangs are native to the tropical forests of Sumatra and Peninsular Malaysia, preferring lowland and hill forests up to 2000 metres in elevation in some areas of Kerinci Seblat National Park, Sumatra, Indonesia.
+They are most commonly found in primary and secondary forests, where they rely on continuous canopy cover for brachiation.
+Palm oil deforestation has confined them to protected areas such as Gunung Leuser National Park in Sumatra and Taman Negara National Park in Malaysia (IUCN, 2020).
+However, the species future in both Malaysia and Indonesia is uncertain. oil palm expansion has been identified as one of the main causes of deforestation in Peninsular Malaysia (Miyamoto et al. 2014).
+Also, as in Sumatra, rates of forest loss have accelerated over the last several years and are likely to range between 70-100% within the range of siamangs.

 This species is threatened by forest conversion, mining, road construction, human encroachment and opportunistic poaching for pet trade and human consumption on Sumatra, with these threats often extending to populations in national parks and protected forests.